Ueshibag/b3_clone_kicad/README.md

 Scans the percussion control switches and performs analog to digital conversion for the expression pedal.
 Signals are routed towards the vibrato_chorus_leslie PCB.

+## rpi_extension

+This is merely a connection PCB for other boards to connect to the Raspberry PI.

 ## vibrato_chorus_leslie

 Scans the vibrato and chorus switches as well as the Leslie 3-position switch (stop/slow/fast).